About the destination

 Svalbard is not exactly a hothouse, the fact is that plants can only live on some 7% of the land area.
 There are approximately 164 species of native plants growing on Svalbard, plus at least 6-7 species that were introduced by man.

-The beginning of the season (June, early July) is characterised by a lot of snow and a wonderful purity.
-It is still spring in the Arctic, polar bear cubs and seals can sometimes be seen on the ice of the fjords in front of the glaciers.
-The mighty pack ice is not far away.
+May and the beginning of June are characterised by a lot of snow and a wonderful purity.
+It is still spring in the Arctic.
+This year’s polar bear cubs are still small and sometimes can both bears and seals be seen on the fjord ice in front of the glaciers.

-Summer arrives in the middle of the season (July).
-The ice loosens its grip around the islands and this makes it possible to get further east.
-Whales are more frequently seen in the waters and more and more snow-free areas become accessible for walks.
+Summer arrives in late June.
+The ice thaws around the islands and this makes it possible to get further east.
+Whales are more frequently seen in the waters and more and more snow-free areas become accessible for longer walks.
 Colourful flowers are in bloom.